numpy/numpy/doc/neps/nep-0021-advanced-indexing.rst

 Backward compatibility
 ----------------------

-As a new feature, no backward compatibility issues would arise.
+As a new feature, no backward compatibility issues with the new ``vindex`` and ``oindex`` attributes would arise.
+To facilitate backwards compatibility as much as possible, we expect a long deprecation cycle for legacy indexing behavior and propose the new ``legacy_index`` attribute.
 Some forward compatibility issues with subclasses that do not specifically implement the new methods may arise.